Events & Schedule

 I value the opportunity to sit in reflective awareness with others and extending the opportunity with others, and look forward to sharing & broadening my own practice in 2022.

-Larry Nensho Hancock
+Larry Kodo Hancock

 I began sitting zazen in Kyoto, Japan in 1977 at Myoshinji temple.
 I also sat sesshins at Hanazono Rinzai University and at Shofukuji temple in Kobe.